-Assuming you just performed "A Miss Is As Good As a Mile," and the hoped-for Nine of Spades did not materialize, say, "There's a good reason that trick didn't work: there are too many cards in the deck!
+Assuming you just performed "A Miss is as Good as a Mile," and the hoped-for card (e.g. the Nine of Spades) did not materialize, say, "There's a good reason that trick didn't work: there are too many cards in the deck!
 If I use fewer cards, I'll have an easier trick."

 As you're saying this, spread the cards face up, to illustrate that there are, indeed, many cards in the deck.
-While doing this, use your right index finger to clamp down on the named card (Nine of Spades) while you pass through the cards.
+While doing this, use your right index finger (behind the spread) to clamp down on the named card (Nine of Spades) while you pass through the cards.
 As you close the face-up spread, get a break under the selection with your left little finger.
 As you square the pack, pick up the break with your right thumb as you position the deck for an overhand shuffle.
 Shuffle off to the break, which leaves the selection on top.
-Of course, you can get the card to the top any way you like.
+Of course, you can get the card to the top any way you like; an under-the-spread cull is the most obvious way.

 As this is completed, you might say, "If I only use five cards, it will make things easier to follow."
-Run through the deck again and outjog the ace to five of a suit opposite in color to the named card; let's use the ace to the five of hearts.
+Run through the deck again and outjog the ace to five of a suit opposite in color to the named card; let's use the Ace through Five of Hearts.

 Strip out the five outjogged cards with your right hand and flip the deck face down in your left.
-Place the five cards in your right hand, face up on top of the face-down deck.
+Place the five cards in your right hand, face up on top of the facedown deck.